Vaginal bleeding between your periods is not unusual, but should be checked by your doctor if it happens more than once or twice.

 Changes to your hormonal levels

-Some women may experience bleeding about 10-14 days after their period.
-This is usually caused by a temporary drop in levels of the hormone oestrogen at the time of ovulation (when an egg is released by an ovary).
+Young women often spot, or bleed very slightly, when they ovulate (release an egg from the ovary).
+It happens about 10-14 days after their period and is usually caused by a temporary drop in levels of the hormone oestrogen.
 This is quite normal.

 As well as reduced oestrogen levels, you may also experience other hormonal imbalances, which are completely harmless.
 This could be as a result of stress, or a recent change of diet.
-Your doctor will be able to diagnose this by taking a blood sample, and can advise you about possible treatments.
+Your doctor will be able to diagnose this by talking to you, and possibly taking a blood sample, and also advising you about possible treatments.

 Use of hormonal contraception

 If you have recently started taking hormonal contraceptives it is not uncommon to experience bleeding between periods due to the drop in hormone levels.
 This will usually happen around two weeks after your last period, and is often referred to as breakthrough bleeding.

 Your periods will usually become more regular within six months, and the bleeding between your periods should stop after a month or two.
 Bleeding between periods can also occur if you forget to take one of your oral contraceptives.

 However, if bleeding occurs at other points during your menstrual cycle, you should consult your doctor in order to rule out the possibility of other conditions.